Top China cotton producer resists reforms in restive Xinjiang

 XPCC did not respond to a fax seeking comment on its slow sales to date and its stance on state buying.

-But Liang Dongya, general manager of XPCC’s cotton and jute division, told a conference last month the group had sold less than 400,000 tonnes of a 1.76 million tonne crop at end December
+But Liang Dongya, general manager of XPCC’s cotton and jute division, told a conference last month the group had sold less than 400,000 tonnes of a 1.76 million ton crop at end December

 He said the poor sales should not be blamed on high prices, but were due to a “very serious” reduction in demand.